 The Kendis opinion states that a lessor is still bound by a requirement of good faith even though he does not have to be judged by an objective reasonableness standard.
-91 A person may be unreasonable but still acting in good faith.
+A person may be unreasonable but still acting in good faith.
 Reasonableness is an objective test based on common experience of the ordinary reasonable person.
-"Good faith, in contrast, suggests a moral quality; its absence is equated with dishonesty, deceit or unfaithfulness to duty."92
+"Good faith, in contrast, suggests a moral quality; its absence is equated with dishonesty, deceit or unfaithfulness to duty."92 written consent, and it did not expressly provide a consent standard.
+The tenant contended that the lessor could not

 The clause in the 1960 case of Richard v.
-Degen & Brody.
+Degen & Brody,

-Inc. 93 prohibited assignment or subleasing without the lessor's written consent, and it did not expressly provide a consent standard.
-The tenant contended that the lessor could not "arbitrarily" refuse consent to a sublease.
-The court rejected the contention with the comment that it was "untenable" and followed the traditional majority view.
-The "Silent Consent Standard" type clause is governed by a sole discretion, not a reasonableness, standard.
+Inc. 93 prohibited assignment or subleasing without the lessor's the contention with the comment that it was "untenable" and followed the traditional majority view.
+The "Silent Consent reasonableness, standard.
 There was no discussion of the merits of that view, nor the reasons that might support a contrary view.